Ha Jin

-Jin Xuefei (born February 21, 1956) is a Chinese American poet and novelist who uses the pen name Ha Jin.
+Jin Xuefei (金雪飞 (金雪飛, Jīn Xuěfēi); born February 21, 1956) is a Chinese American poet and novelist who uses the pen name Ha Jin (哈金).
 The name Ha comes from his favorite city, Harbin.
 His poetry is associated with the Misty Poetry movement.

 Early life, education, and immigration

 Ha Jin was born in Liaoning, China.
 His father was a military officer; at thirteen, Jin joined the People's Liberation Army during the Cultural Revolution.
 Jin began to educate himself in Chinese literature and high school curriculum at sixteen.
 He left the army when he was nineteen as he entered Heilongjiang University, later earning a bachelor's degree in English studies.
 This was followed by a master's degree in Anglo-American literature at Shandong University.

 Jin grew up in the chaos of early communist China.
 He was on a scholarship at Brandeis University when the 1989 Tiananmen Square protests and massacre occurred.
 The Chinese government's forcible crackdown hastened his decision to emigrate to the United States, and was the cause of his choice to write in English "to preserve the integrity of his work."
 He eventually obtained a Ph.D.
 One of his mentors was literary critic Eugene Goodheart.